txtdirect/txtdirect/SECURITY.md

 We also try to make the issue public after the vulnerability is announced.
 Usually bug reports are made public after 30 days, if possible.

-You are not allowed to search for security vulnerabilities on any hosted service of TXTDIRECT without the consent of the party hosting it.
+You are not allowed to search for security vulnerabilities on any hosted service of TXTDirect without the consent of the party hosting it.
-TXTDIRECT is open source software and can be installed for testing and security issues on your own infrastructure.
+TXTDirect is open source software and can be installed for testing and security issues on your own infrastructure.